muxinc/media-chrome/docs/src/pages/docs/en/components/media-controller.md

 `autohide (seconds, default: 2)` (video only)

-Use this to autohide all controls/chrome (except for the `media`) after `n` seconds of inactivity, unless the media is paused.
+Use this to autohide all controls/chrome (except for the `media`) and the cursor after `n` seconds of inactivity, unless the media is paused.
+This only works if the controls are not being hovered.
 To disable `autohide`, set the value to -1.

 Example: